Kamran1819G/Perplexica/README.md

-# 🚀 Perplexica - An AI-powered search engine 🔎 <!-- omit in toc -->
+# 🚀 Perplexify - An AI-powered search engine 🔎 <!-- omit in toc -->

 > **Note:** This is a fork of the original [Perplexica project](https://github.com/ItzCrazyKns/Perplexica) by [@ItzCrazyKns](https://github.com/ItzCrazyKns).
 This fork is maintained separately with additional features, improvements, and independent installation using local build for complete independence from external registries.